joostflick/weekly-nerd/article2/codeformatting.md

 Once you start developing more complex and larger codebases, it can be a good idea to start working with modules.

-Different languages have different approaches to working with modules, but I will be looking at it from a Javascript perspective because that is the language I am most familiar with.
+Different languages have different approaches to working with modules, but I will be looking at it from a Javascript perspective, because that is the language I am most familiar with.

 Modules are another way of creating a more maintainable codebase, and help programmers keep an overview of where which functionality is written.